 Mountainkeeper building a more vibrant and sustainable regional food system that feeds our local communities, supports our farmers, and builds our food-related economy -- the region’s second largest industry.

 Catskill Edible Garden Project

-The Catskill Edible Garden Project (CEGP) works with schools and community organizations to design edible gardens as living spaces to teach about food and nutrition.
-These projects offer access to healthy local food, “hands on” youth development experience and exposure to food and agriculture as important aspects of our community, culture and potential careers.
-They provide “time outside” for engaging with the environment.
-The program also provides summer internships for college students, and donates hundreds of pounds of produce to food pantries, empowering students to help their communities.
+The Catskill Edible Garden Project (CEGP) works with schools and community organizations to design edible gardens as living, educational and gathering spaces.
+These projects offer access to healthy local food, “hands on” experience and exposure to food and agriculture as important aspects of our community and culture.
+They also provide “time outside” for engaging and connecting with the environment.

-Mountainkeeper is looking for vendors for the 2016 Season -- if you're interested read our longer description of the Farmers Markets here; it includes (near the bottom) links to the rules and application form.
+Mountainkeeper is always looking for vendors for the Liberty Farmers Market -- if you're interested read our longer description of the Farmers Markets here; it includes links to the rules and application form.